Buy Leeks online

 Make leeks the star of the show by whizzing up the traditional chilled soup, Vichyssoise.
 Alternatively, top hot leek and potato soup with deep-fried oysters for a dramatic finish.
 Baby leeks make a pretty side dish steamed or griddled whole.

-Get Fresh and Fruity Leeks *, Fresh Vegetables and Class 1 - Great Britain
+Leeksfrom Get Fresh & Fruity Leeks, Fresh Vegetables, Class 1 - Great Britain